-Jeff Beck (born 1944-) arrived on the music scene when he replaced Eric Clapton in The Yardbirds in 1965.
+Jeff Beck (1944-2023) arrived on the music scene when he replaced Eric Clapton in The Yardbirds in 1965.
 He began his career as a solo artist in 1967 with the release of the single “Beck’s Bolero” that became an instrumental hit in the mid-1960s.
 Beck led his own band, The Jeff Beck Group, from 1967 to 1972 that featured Rod Stewart on vocals.
 From 1972 until present, he has released many solo records that have showcased his advanced guitar techniques and very eclectic musical approach of blending hard rock, r&b, electronica, blues, and fusion music styles.

 Beck’s early love of the blues of B.B.
 King and Willie Dixon evolved into an early hard rock sound that came before the inception of Led Zeppelin.
 His solo brilliant career began with the groundbreaking album Truth and the follow up album Beck-Ola.
 Truth was indeed groundbreaking with radical musical elements that influenced many early heavy metal bands.
 Truth featured vocalist Rod Stewart and the heavy basslines of future Faces and Rolling Stone guitarist Ron Wood.
 The album opens with the old Yardbirds hit “Shape of Things” (inspired by blues great Howlin’ Wolf.
 Another classic blues, “You Shook Me,” would later inspire the Led Zeppelin version of the same tune.
 Beck even borrows from the folk tradition with a solo guitar version of “Greensleeves” and the classic “Morning Dew.”
 The iconic “Beck’s Bolero” (covered in last month’s blog that featured The Yardbirds), and more Willie Dixon blues material makes this one of rock’s most important and influential recordings.